VenexCon/100-days-of-code/log.md

 Things to research: ODIN project, Colt Steeles course, you don't know JS, Havard CS50.

 ### Day 3: January 6th Thursday.
 Started listening to HTML series online.
+Continued with freecode camp.
+Learnt abouty using CSS to style boxes, padding, mrgins and using clockwork form to dictate top, right, bottom and left sizes.
+Trying to keep a seprate log on the individual elements and classes, but having discovered WS3Schools and other web resoruces it may prove more difficult to remember, so googling may be the way foward.